matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ## Batch Builder

-Batch transactions are one of the best advantages of zkSync that allows users to pay lower fees.

-`Batch Builder` allows you to create and send batch transactions in a very straightforward way, without the need to worry about deeper stuff, such as nonce or the fee transaction.
+Batch Builder allows you to create and send transaction batches in a very straightforward way, without the need to worry about managing nonce or the fee transaction.
 It also can improve the UX of your application as it requires the user to sign the message only once for the whole batch.

-`Batch Builder` supports different kinds of zkSync transactions, such as: `withdraw`, `transfer`, `change pub key` and `forced exit`.
+Batch Builder supports different kinds of zkSync transactions, such as: `Withdraw`, `Transfer`, `ChangePubKey`, and `ForcedExit`.

+Note:
+ - _When adding `ChangePubKey` to the batch, the user will still be asked to sign the signature message._
+ - _Currently, a batch is guaranteed to be able to successfully process a max of 50 transactions._
+ - You can read a bit more about batches [here](/dev/payments/sending_transactions.html#sending-transaction-batches).

 ### Create Batch Builder